 Donovan has guest-lectured and taught seminars on the craft of writing and the business of publishing (and getting published) at several universities and writers’ conferences.
-He lives just outside Dallas, Texas, with his wife and daughter.
-He is a graduate of the University of Texas.
+He lives in Dallas, and is a graduate of the University of Texas.